dcmcamihan/seglo12/README.md

-# 🤟 SeGlo: A Multimodal Glove Integrating Flex Sensors and Computer Vision for Sign-to-Speech Translation
+# 🤟 SeGlo-12: A Multimodal Glove Integrating Flex Sensors and Computer Vision for Sign-to-Speech Translation

 **SeGlo** is a hybrid, mobile-based assistive communication tool that translates American Sign Language (ASL) gestures into both text and speech in real-time.
 It supports two independent input modes—a wearable smart glove and a camera-based recognition system—integrated into a single offline-capable Android application.